ankohanse/hass-studer-xcom/README.md

 ## Step 1 - Client details

 The following properties are required to connect to Xcom client on the local network
+- AC voltage: choose between 120 Vac or 240 Vac; used to select the correct Xcom params min and max values
 - Port: specify the port as set in the Moxa NPort confuguration.
 Default 4001

 ![setup_step_1](documentation/setup_client.png)